 The task identifier (TID) is the process ID (PID) of the displayed task.
 Some ghost tasks do not have processes associated with them; their TID will be zero.
 Otherwise, a TID uniquely identifies a task.
-The TID can be used as a PID within Night-Trace to locate events specifically associated with that task.
-See the NightTrace Manual (0890398) for more information.

 Task Name

 The Task Name provides the name of the task using the simple name of the task object from the user's source code.
 For allocators or components of composite types, the simple name of the task type is used.